The study of infant brain development and early relational health is advancing quickly. Below are resources to learn more.

 Postpartum Support International offers a working definition of the challenges many women experience during pregnancy or postpartum, and helpful resources for parents and providers.

 2020 Mom offers education and advocacy resources for parents, communities, and providers interested in improving perinatal mental health.

-Early Relational Health
+Foundational Relationships and Early Relational Health

 The American Academy of Pediatrics calls out the importance of safe, positive, secure relationships for development, and the importance of the health system in supporting those relationships.